Outdoor Research: Products

-Athletes and Ambassadors
+Athletes and ambassadors

 Outdoor Research sponsors athletes and brand ambassadors that are professionals in the company’s core sports.
 Examples include rock climber Beth Rodden, who is best known for her numerous first female ascents throughout the Yosemite Valley, including a redpoint of the 5.14c Meltdown.
 Hans Florine, also an Outdoor Research Ambassador, is one of the most accomplished rock climbers of his time, holding various speed records as well as over 100 ascents of The Nose on El Capitan.

-Also on the Outdoor Research Ambassador roster is professional skier and host of the hit TV series Tiny House Nation Zack Giffin, alpine and ice climbing guide Sarah Hueniken, and Swiss-American ski mountaineering guide Martin Volken.
+Also on the Outdoor Research Ambassador roster is professional skier and host of the hit TV series Tiny House Nation, Zack Giffin; alpine and ice climbing guide Sarah Hueniken; and Swiss-American ski mountaineering guide Martin Volken.

-Non-Profit Alliances & Partnerships
+Non-profit alliances and partnerships

 Outdoor Research supports various environmental preservation, climbing access, and accredited outdoor guiding organizations.
 Example partnerships include those with the Access Fund, American Mountain Guides Association, Leave No Trace, The American Alpine Club, among others listed on their website.